What is the Best Camera Setting for Product Photography?

 5. Adjust White Balance

-This system is intelligent enough to align the camera lens towards focusing the subject.
-It will concentrate solely on the product resulting in sharp images, so you don’t have to concern yourself with any shaking or blur.
+This system is intelligent enough to align the camera lens toward focusing on the subject.
+It will concentrate solely on the product, resulting in sharp images, so you don’t have to concern yourself with any shaking or blur.

 7. Zoom In